 - Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.

-We have put in place procedures to deal with any suspected personal data breach and will notify individuals and any applicable regulator of a breach where we are legally required to do so.
+We have put in place procedures to deal with any suspected or actual personal data breach and will notify individuals and any applicable regulator of a breach where we are legally required to do so

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect personal data, we cannot guarantee the security of any data transmitted to Our Website; any transmission is at the individual's own risk.
+Although we will do our best to protect personal data, we cannot guarantee the security of any data transmitted to Our Website or to or from us via the internet.
+Any transmission is at the individual's own risk.
 Once we have received an individual's information, we will use procedures and security features to try to prevent unauthorised access.

 DISCLOSURE OF INFORMATION

-We may have to share personal data with the parties set out below for the purposes set out in this Policy.
+We may share personal data with the parties set out below for the purposes set out in this Policy.

 - Third parties with whom we organise events.